RAARUP ADVENTURES

 Picture

-3. Banff Upper Hot Springs - Very similar to our 4th choice, Banff Upper Hot Springs was pretty busy.
-Located right outside the town of Banff (and right next to the Banff Gondola!), this hot springs is also very manmade, but the views are stunning!
+Located right outside the town of Banff and right next to the Banff Gondola, this hot springs is also very manmade, but the views are stunning!
 There is only 1 pool here, so it was pretty tight with the amount of people enjoying the warm water.
-The admission price for this hot spring is similar to the other hot springs in the National Parks - being $9.25 for an adult's single entry.
-Admission includes a single use token for the lockers, and swimsuits and towels are available for rent.
+The admission price for this hot spring is similar to the other hot springs within the National Parks and was $9.25 CAD for adult entry.
+Admission includes a single use token for the lockers, and swimsuits and towels are available for rent if you don't have your own.
 The water temperature at Banff Upper Hot Springs ranges from 37ºC to 40ºC (98ºF to 104ºF).

 Picture